 |Shortening of the recruitment cycle||

 A single eligibility test would significantly reduce the recruitment cycle.
-Som Departments have indicated their intention to remove any second-level test and go ahead with the recruitment on the basis of CET scores, Physical Tests and Medical examination.
+Some Departments have indicated their intention to remove any second-level test and go ahead with the recruitment on the basis of CET scores, Physical Tests, and Medical examinations.
 This would greatly reduce the cycle and benefit a large section of youth.

 The Government has sanctioned a sum of Rs.
 1517.57 crore for the NRA.
 The expenditure will be undertaken over a period of three years.
 Money will be also used for setting up examination infrastructure in the 117 Aspirational Districts.